“Excuse me, sir, you’re going to have to remove your watch, put it on the tray, and go through again.”

-Ian recalled the day in 1916, June 28, exactly two years after the Great War had begun with perfect clarity.
-He was British then, with a thick English accent and thick, red mustache.
-He was just one of nearly four million British men in service of Queen and country.
-Ian, a captain in the British Expeditionary Force had been leading his troops through an alien landscape in Germany that looked like it had been lifted from the bottom of the ocean.
+Ian recalled the day in 1916, June 28, exactly two years after the Great War had begun, with perfect clarity.
+He had been British then, with a thick English accent and thick, red mustache, just one of nearly four million British men in service of queen and country.
+A captain in the British Expeditionary Force, Ian had been leading his troops through an alien landscape in Germany that looked as if it had been lifted from the bottom of the ocean.
 Thick and wet, the muddy ground tried to suck his boots off with every step.
-The ground had reeked of decay, and Ian was certain that the layers below were filled with the corpses of soldiers who preceded him in these battlefields of death.
+The ground had reeked of decay, and Ian was certain that the layers below were filled with the corpses of soldiers who had preceded him in these battlefields of death.

 But he didn’t.
 The pain seared his chest, his heart, and most other organs as it ricocheted in his body.
-The burning and sharpness were more excruciating than any pain he had ever experienced, like he had swallowed a fiery coal.
+The burning and sharpness were more excruciating than any pain he had ever experienced, as if he had swallowed a fiery coal.
 He screamed.

 But he didn’t die.
 Ian didn’t even stumble.
-He unbuttoned his uniform’s top three buttons, slipped his hand under the thick, wool coat and pressed his fingertips to the bullet hole.
-There was no mistaking what had happened because Ian had touched the same hole in a dozen other soldiers in the moments before they died.
-As Ian’s fingers pressed against the bullet hole above his heart, he felt the hole close, like rubber healing itself.
-Ian unbuttoned the rest of his jacket, grabbed the metal mirror out of his field kit, held it above his wound, and watched as the hole finished closing, as if an invisible surgeon was at work.
-The red circle that marked the where the bullet had entered his body disappeared.
+He unbuttoned his uniform’s top three buttons, slipped his hand under the thick wool coat and pressed his fingertips to the bullet hole.
+There was no mistaking what had happened — Ian had touched the same hole in a dozen other soldiers in the moments before they had died.
+Pressing above his heart, he felt the hole close, like rubber healing itself.
+Ian unbuttoned the rest of his jacket, grabbed the metal mirror out of his field kit, held it above his wound, and watched as the hole finished closing, as if an invisible surgeon were at work.
+The red circle that marked where the bullet had entered his body disappeared.
 His flesh was whole again.

 Except for what happened when he removed his watch a few hours later, Ian might have convinced himself that there had been a ravenous moth hovering over their encampment.
-Ian had been resting on a thin padded roll that magnify the size and sharpness of every pebble and rock underneath.
-A layer of white mold covered the tent’s fabric that pretended to protect him from the rain.
-His body ached and longed for a long sleep that wouldn’t be coming until the war ended, or he was dead.
-His feet were damp, cold, and sore, as if instead of being born with them his feet were add-ons, made by a drunk carpenter working in haste.
+He was resting on a thin padded roll that magnified the size and sharpness of every pebble and rock underneath.
+A layer of white mold covered the tent’s fabric, which only pretended to protect him from the rain.
+His body ached and longed for sleep that wouldn’t come until the war ended or he was dead.
+His feet were damp, cold, and sore, as if instead of being born with them, they were add-ons, made by a drunk carpenter working in haste.
 His wrists hurt from firing his rifle all day.
-Ian couldn’t remove his shoes or his clothes because he might need to fight at any moment, but he could take off his watch and massage his weary wrist.
+Ian couldn’t remove his shoes or clothes because he might need to fight at any moment, but he could take off his watch and massage his weary wrist.
 Any relief was better than none.

-The second after Ian unfastened the leather strap and slipped his watch off, a pain exactly like he felt when the bullet penetrated his chest, consumed him.
-Blood first oozed, then gushed from his chest.
+The second after he unfastened the leather strap and slipped his watch off, pain exactly as he’d felt when the bullet had penetrated his chest consumed him.
+Blood oozed, then gushed from his chest.
 His heart fluttered and weakened.
-The lantern in his tent dimmed, a blanket of darkness covered him, and Ian was filled with cold, like he had fallen into a frozen lake, suffocating as he drifted to the lake’s bottom.
+The lantern in his tent dimmed, a blanket of darkness covered him, and he was filled with cold, as if he had fallen into a frozen lake, suffocating as he drifted to the bottom.

 A month later, the remaining seven souls in Ian’s regimen were killed in a German gas attack.
 Except for a single cough, Ian was unaffected.

-Through the years Ian never got sick.
-Disease outbreaks came and went, friends died from the cancer, and sicknesses of all manner struck everyone Ian knew, but for himself.
+Through the years, Ian never got sick.
+Disease outbreaks came and went, friends died from cancer, and sicknesses of all manner struck everyone he knew, except for himself.
 And he never aged.
-Once more, after the war ended in November 1918, Ian had removed his watch.
-In less than a second, his chest roared in pain and his lungs burned like they were being scraped with a metal file.
-He urgently slapped his watch back onto his wrist, and felt fine.
-Ian knew.
+After the war had ended in November 1918, Ian had removed his watch.
+In less than a second, his chest roared in pain and his lungs burned as if they were being scraped with a metal file.
+He urgently slapped his watch back onto his wrist and felt fine.
+He knew.
 There was no doubt.
 Ian Wilson was thirty-one years old and immortal.
 His J.W.
-Benson had powers beyond reason, and as long as he wore this watch he would live forever.
+Benson had powers beyond reason, and as long as he wore his watch, he would live forever.

 But perhaps this was the time.
 Maybe Lucy would stay with him even after he told her.
 His story was an impossible one to believe, but easy to prove.
-All he had to do was remove his watch for a split-second.
+All he had to do was remove his watch for a split second.
 Lucy would see the hole above his heart pop into existence from nothingness.
 She’d see blood pour from his open wound; she might even see his torn heart inside.
-The agony of that second would be worth it, if Lucy stayed.
-And even if Lucy didn’t stay with him, at least she’d know the truth and make her own decision.
-He owed Lucy that.
+The agony of that second would be worth it if Lucy stayed.
+And even if Lucy didn’t stay, at least she’d know the truth and make her own decision.
+He owed her that.

 Ian sighed again.
 “Maybe we should both sleep now?”
 He smiled.
 “Tomorrow will be different, better, a new us.
 We can even plan another trip to Greece.”
 Tomorrow I will tell Lucy.
 I will show her who I am.
 Yes, I will.
 Ian had decided.
 He was delirious with anticipation, a boy the day before his first date.
-Now Ian couldn’t wait to tell Lucy.
+Now he couldn’t wait to tell her.
 But in the morning.
-It will be better in the morning because they were both wrung out and desperate for sleep.
+It would be better in the morning because now they were both wrung out and desperate for sleep.